 C. The third objective of our Foundation is the implementation of programmes that contribute to the increase of knowledge about and the preservation and protection of the environment.
 Through our actions we aim to protect natural and semi-natural areas, and their biodiversity.
 We also promote sustainable agricultural practices, with the aim of a better future for both the present and future generations.
 We aim for action to improve the urban environment, such as the promotion of sustainable urban mobility and the establishment and protection of existing green spaces and the minimization of urban sprawl.

 We acknowledge that education and increasing the awareness of the general public about the importance and value of the environment is particularly important.
 We believe that everyone needs to participate actively to address and solve the environmental problems of our country and of the entire world.
 Through our continued presence in the printed and electronic media we keep our fellow citizens in touch with our activities and the latest environmental news, and we suggest what they can do to support the protection of the environment.

 The Foundation’s main funding derives from an annual grant provided by the A.G.
 Leventis Foundation, grants from projects, and contributions from people who participate in educational programmes provided by the Cyprus Centre for Environmental Studies at Kritou Terra.

 Since 1997, Terra Cypria has been participating as an NGO partner in the proceedings of the Standing Committee of the Bern Convention for the Protection of European Wildlife and Habitats.
 We are also a member of the International Union for the Conservation of Nature (IUCN), and we are board members of two pan-European NGO, the European Environmental Bureau (EEB) and Eurosite.
-We are also members of the European Environmental Citizens Organisation for Standardisation (ECOS) and the Mediterranean Information Office for Environment, Culture and Sustainable Development (MIO-ECSDE).
+We are also members of the Environmental Coalition on Standards (ECOS) and the Mediterranean Information Office for Environment, Culture and Sustainable Development (MIO-ECSDE).